😴

 sleeping face

-😴 represents a sleeping face, typically presented as a yellow face with closed eyes, a round open mouth, and three blue Zs floating above it.
+😴 sleeping face, usually shown as a yellow face with closed eyes, an open mouth, and three blue Z symbols.

 • You’ve been up late finishing a project and your friend asks if you want to watch one more episode.